Suzanoo/Motel/README.md

 ## About

-- MERN app for Hotel, Resort booking and management.
+- MERN app for Hotel, Resort booking process.

 ## Intro